Read transcripts of debates in both Houses

 Access videos, worksheets, lesson plans and games

-This scheme provides an opportunity for ESRC funded postgraduate students to be seconded to the Parliamentary Office of Science and Technology (POST) to assist in producing independent, balanced and accessible analysis of public policy issues for Parliamentarians.
+The scheme provides an opportunity for ESRC funded postgraduate students to be seconded to the Parliamentary Office of Science and Technology (POST) to assist in producing independent, balanced and accessible analysis of public policy issues for Parliamentarians.
 ESRC/ POST Fellows may work on a policy topic grounded in the natural sciences or technology, where social science research evidence has a key role to play, or on a more substantive social science topic of relevance to public policy.

-There may also be limited opportunities for some Fellows to become involved with primary research into the use of research evidence in Parliament.
-Fellows are usually based at POST; however, in some instances, Fellows may also be based for the duration of their fellowship either with a Select Committee or the Library in either the House of Commons or the House of Lords.
+Fellows are usually based at POST; however, in some instances, Fellows may be based for the duration of their fellowship either with a Select Committee or the Library in either the House of Commons or the House of Lords.
 This will be determined in discussion with the student and be dependent on the work of Parliament.
 In the 2016/17 round there are two placements available in other research sections in Parliament:

 A selection of recent POSTnote and other briefings written by ESRC funded fellows: